Bridging Worlds: Where Science Meets Spirit

 Opening with Q’ero Elders - Tipon, 26th October 2026

-We will arrive in Peru on 25th October to acclimatise and spend one day in ceremony with the Q’ero elders of the High Andes, wisdom keepers of an unbroken earth-honouring lineage.
+Following arrival and acclimatisation on 25 October, the group will spend a day in ceremony with Q’ero elders of the High Andes, wisdom keepers of an unbroken earth-honouring lineage.

-Together, we take part in a Despacho ceremony, receive a traditional mesa cloth blessing, and offer prayers and gifts to Pachamama (Mother Earth), in gratitude and reciprocity.
+We will take part in a Despacho ceremony, receive a traditional mesa cloth blessing, and offer prayers and gifts to Pachamama (Mother Earth) in reciprocity and gratitude.

 Live-in Retreat at Raices Inkas Retreat Centre, Sacred Valley - 27th October - 1st November 2026

-Held amidst the majestic Andes in the Sacred Valley.
-This five-night, six-day practicum anchors the teachings through direct ceremonial and workshop experience.
+The group then enters a five-night, six-day practicum anchoring the teachings through direct ceremonial and workshop experience.
 Participants will engage in two ancestral plant-medicine ceremonies with Wachuma (San Pedro Cactus) and Psilocybin (Sacred Mushrooms).
 You will learn the energetic and logistical protocols of ceremonial facilitation, guided by a shamanic and earth-centred perspective of energy, space, protection, and alignment.

 Throughout this immersion, you will deepen your connection with the land, awaken your unique gifts, and develop trauma-informed sensitivity through direct, lived experience of working with the wisdom of sacred earth medicines.